top of page

 Neither can Florida’s impressive achievements be attributed to “white privilege.”

-Whites remain a majority in Kentucky but now are very much a minority in the Sunshine State, which has experienced a significant demographical shift since the early 1990s.
+Whites remain a majority in Kentucky but now are very much a minority in the Sunshine State, which has experienced a significant demographic shift since the early 1990s.

-Considering white students score better on NAEP tests than minority groups, the fact that Florida has demonstrated such academic improvement compared to majority-white Kentucky indicates that school choice has more of a positive impact than even its most ardent supporters anticipated while demonstrating none of the public-school failures postulated by opponents’ fibs.
+Considering white students generally score better on NAEP tests than minority groups, the fact that Florida has demonstrated such academic improvement compared to majority-white Kentucky indicates that school choice has more of a positive impact than even its most ardent supporters anticipated while demonstrating none of the public school failures postulated by opponents’ fibs.

-Jim Waters is president and CEO of the Bluegrass Institute for Public Policy Solutions, Kentucky’s free-market think tank.
+Jim Waters is president of the Bluegrass Institute for Public Policy Solutions, Kentucky’s free-market think tank.
 Reach him at jwaters@freedomkentucky.com and @bipps on Twitter.

 More Articles: